flavioribeirojr/tatooine/README.md

 * Authorization implemented with Laravel Auth
 * Security schema for management of user and their permissions
 * Some cool reusable Vue components, such as a Datagrid and Action (buttons and anchors)
-* Custom Menu for each user profile
+* Custom Menu for each user
 * Controller to show/hide buttons and anchors(with Action component)

 # Build